fredcarle/defradb/docs/data_format_changes/i807-test-schemas.md

 All the schema types in the integration test framework were changed to reflect GQL community best practises.

-As schemas are embedded in blocks, they affect CIDs, Dockeys, etc. Therefore this is a change-detector breaking change.
+As schemas are embedded in blocks, they affect CIDs, DocIDs, etc. Therefore this is a change-detector breaking change.